packetmania/LeetCode/leetcode75_checklist.md

 - Review solutions and optimize for better time/space complexity
 - Use the tips column as hints before looking at solutions
 - Track your progress using the checkbox column
+- Set a daily or weekly goal for problem-solving
+- Revisit problems after a few days to reinforce learning

 ## References
 - [LeetCode 75 Study Plan](https://leetcode.com/study-plan/leetcode-75/)